EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 Sectors are defined in :py:class:`~muse.sectors.Sector`.

-A sector accepts these atributes:
+A sector accepts these attributes:

 .. _sector-type:

 *type*
    Defines the kind of sector this is. *Standard* sectors are those with type "default".
-This value corresponds to the name with which a sector class is registerd with MUSE, via :py:meth:`~muse.sectors.register_sector`.
+This value corresponds to the name with which a sector class is registered with MUSE, via :py:meth:`~muse.sectors.register_sector`.
 [INSERT OTHER OPTIONS HERE]

 .. _sector-priority: